daxiongshu/rapids-ai-BBO-2nd-place-solution/README.md

 1. The ensemble of optimizers outperform single optimizers in terms of generalization performance.
 <div align="center"><img src="img/image2.png" />

 Performance of optimization algorithms in terms of (a) cross validation score that is visible to and minimized by optimizers and (b) holdout validation score which represents the generalization ability of the optimizer.
 The y-axis is [normalized mean score](https://bayesmark.readthedocs.io/en/latest/scoring.html#mean-scores) and lower is better.
-The top 5 optimizers are highlighted in each sub-figure.
+The top 5 optimizers are highlighted in each sub-figure.</div>

 2. Optimizers are good at different machine learning models.
 <div align="center"><img src="img/image4.png" />
 Generalization performance of optimizers on each cuML model.
-The best optimizer for each model (per row) is highlighted.
+The best optimizer for each model (per row) is highlighted.</div>

 3. The overall execution time is dominant by model evaluation rather than optimization
 <div align="center"><img src="img/image5.png" />
-  (a) Running time comparison between the proposed multi-GPU implementation and multi-core CPU implementation. (b) The breakdown of execution time per iteration.
+  (a) Running time comparison between the proposed multi-GPU implementation and multi-core CPU implementation. (b) The breakdown of execution time per iteration.</div>

 <div align="center"><img src="img/time.png" />
-  Run time comparison of cuML vs sklearn models.
+  Run time comparison of cuML vs sklearn models.</div>